SBoudrias/readline2/README.md

 - Default `options.output` as `process.stdout`
 - `interface.stdout` is wrapped in a [MuteStream](https://github.com/isaacs/mute-stream)
 - Prevent `up` and `down` keys from moving through history inside the readline
+- Fix cursor position after a line refresh when the `Interface` prompt contains ANSI colors

 License